Siimas/aws-nexjs-webapp/README.md

 # Introduction
-Welcome to my AWS Skills Showcase Repository!
 This repository is designed to demonstrate my expertise in various AWS services and practices, including DevOps, cloud architecture, automation, and more.

 # Motivation
 I created this repository to consolidate my knowledge and experience with AWS, share best practices, and provide a portfolio of my work.
 Cloud computing is a critical skill in today's tech landscape, and I am passionate about continuously learning and improving my abilities in this field.